jeromeetienne/babel-plugin-jsdoced/examples/gulpfile/README.md

-This is an example of using babel-plugin-transform-jsdoced in a gulpfile.js.
+This is an example of using babel-plugin-jsdoced in a gulpfile.js.
 This gulpfile.js is for a library ```nicelib.js```.
 It is a fake library built up for the example.
 All the source of the library is ```/src```.